 -Don’t enable.
 Yes you can be patient and stand your ground.
 What you are looking for is healing; do not enable your partner to believe that a pattern of behavior that has been damaging is the norm.

 -Identify where the stresses are coming from.
-Sometimes we get lost in it all and we loose sight of where it all originates.
+Sometimes we get lost in it all and we lose sight of where it all originates.
 This happened to us!.
 Sit down and identify the problems.
-Are they your problems? or are other people or situations the cause of it?.
-Make a commitment to eliminate all external stresses, and if you can’t help that, at least commit yourselves to simply walk away and ignore anything that does not contribute to your healing.
+Are they your problems or are other people or situations the cause of it?.
+Make a commitment to eliminate all external stresses and if you can’t help that, at least commit yourselves to simply walk away and ignore anything that does not contribute to your healing.

 -Set up boundaries.
 You can make healthy boundaries part of your lifestyle.
 In our case, we chose to not let others influence our relationship.
 Avoid extra stresses by removing anything that does not contribute to your growth as a couple.
-Listen to advice from your close ones but remember that you and your partner are the priority, and if the advise does not apply to you, then let it go.
+Listen to advice from your close ones but remember that you and your partner are the priority; if the advise does not apply to you then let it go.

-Something else we incorporated in our lives is the rule that no matter what, we will do something fun every week just for us.
-If you choose to go on holidays, make it a rule not to speak of your troubles, or children.
-Concentrate on you, better yet turn your phone off ( you can leave the hotel number where you will be staying in case of emergency with your children).
+Something else we incorporated in our lives is the rule that no matter what we will do something fun every week just for us.
+If you choose to go on holidays make it a rule not to speak of your troubles, or children.
+Concentrate on you, better yet turn your phones off ( you can leave the hotel number where you will be staying in case of emergency with your children).

--Lastly remember that no matter what life brings, if your partner is choosing to see your wounds and to open theirs; that is something you should honour.
+-Lastly remember that no matter what life brings, if your partner is choosing to see your wounds and to open theirs; honour it.
 Love is not just a word but an action!

 Everything that happened before were just lessons, you are both “virgin”; for virginity is not a matter of physicality but that of spirit.
-You are choosing to give your partner the parts of your soul you never allowed others to see… that is true virginity.. that is real.. that is the connection that can not be broken.
+You are choosing to give your partner the parts of your soul you never allowed others to see… that is true virginity.. that is real.. that is the connection which can not be broken or forgotten.